Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

                           train_mod_data)
 ```

 Training the model is simple.
-We'll use our learner object and point it to our task with rows being identified with our training data set.
+First, we'll use our learner object and point it to our task with rows identified with our training data set.

 ```r